-If you are found taking any unauthorised aids or materials into the exam room, the items will be confiscated and you will be reported.
+If you are found taking any unauthorised aids or materials into the exam room, you risk confiscation of these items which would then be subject to a report.
 This may lead to misconduct proceedings under the provisions of the University of Sydney By-Law 1999 (as amended).
-If misconduct is proven, a range of penalties may apply including failure in the unit of study, or be excluded from that subject or from the University.
+If misconduct is proven, a range of penalties may apply including failure in the unit of study or exclusion from the University.

 All exam answers should be in English, unless otherwise directed.

-Students from a non English-speaking background can apply for permission to use a standard linguistic dictionary in examinations.
-This is usually limited to students who did not sit the NSW Higher School Certificate (or equivalent) and enrolled at the University through the International Office.
+Students from a non-English speaking background can apply for permission to use a standard linguistic dictionary in examinations.
+This is usually limited to students who did not sit the NSW Higher School Certificate (or equivalent) and enrolled at the University as an international student.

-ESL students in the Faculty of Nursing and Miwifery may use translation dictionaries in Year 1 of the Master of Nursing (Graduate entry), including Bachelor of Nursing (Post-Registration).
-Translation dictionaries are not permitted in year 2, and no dictionaries are permitted in third year.
+ESL students in the Faculty of Nursing and Midwifery may use translation dictionaries in Year 1 of the Master of Nursing (Graduate entry), including Bachelor of Nursing (Post-Registration).
+Translation dictionaries are not permitted in Year 2, and no dictionaries are permitted in third year.

-Your dictionary may be checked during examinations for unauthorised notes or materials that may constitute academic misconduct.
+Approved dictionaries are checked at random during examinations for unauthorised notes or materials that may constitute academic misconduct.

-The Exams Office centrally approves basic non-programmable scientific calculators for use in exams where a calculator is permitted.
+The Examinations Office centrally approves basic non-programmable scientific calculators for use in exams where a calculator is permitted.
 Calculators that meet these requirements will be approved.
 You will need to bring your calculator to the Student Centre for approval before using it in an examination.

 Calculators permitted for each exam are listed with the exam timetable.